rbergmair/themuserb/README.md

-# `themuserb`: RB's Submission to the Recruitment Execise by "The Muse"
+# RB's Submission to the Recruitment Execise by "The Muse"

 ## Prerequisites